kofc7186/kofc7186.github.io/_pages/memberdues.md

 # Annual membership dues for KofC Council 7186

-__Please Note: If you have a amount on your bill that is different than below please email me at fs@kofc7186.org and I will send you a separate invoice that will allow you to pay the full amount.__
+Click here to read about the Knights of Columbus charity [Penny A Day][pennyday]

+## Standard Amounts
-This embedded form will use PayPal to submit a one time pament for the Council 7186 of Apex NC annual membership dues.
+This embedded form will use PayPal to submit a one time payment for the Council 7186 of Apex NC annual membership dues.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">